thomasabishop/eolas/zk/Turing_completeness.md

 For instance a calculator cannot do what a TC smart phone can do.
 But a smart phone can act as a calculator.

+This concept of completeness is also expressed in terms of a Universal Turing Machine - a TM capable of simulating any other Turing machine.
+Given that the ability of a TM to simulate another TM is the condition for completeness, a TC system is also a UTM.

 Completeness applies to the hardware of computers as well as their software.

 Turing Completeness is the theoretical basis of the practical concept of a